Stepiix/IMP/README.md

-# IMP
+# Project for Microprocessor and embedded systems on VUT FIT

-# Light switching according to intensity
+# IMP - project

-Project for Microprocessor and embedded systems on VUT FIT
+Light switching according to intensity

 in this video you can see how my light changes intensity based on the ambient light